goasana/config/README.md

 ### Format

-Sources should return config in JSON format to operate with the default config reader
+Sources are currently expected return config as JSON to operate with the default config reader

 The [Reader](https://godoc.org/github.com/micro/go-config/reader#Reader) defaults to json but can be swapped out to any other format.